A contact McKay correspondence for links of simple singularities: Filtered cylindrical contact homology

 \subsection{Binary polyhedral groups $\T^*$, $\Oc^*$, and $\I^*$}

-Unlike the dihedral case, we will not work with explicit matrix generators of the polyhedral groups, because the computations of the fixed points are more involved.
+In contrast to the dihedral case, we opt not work with explicit matrix generators of the polyhedral groups, because the computations of the fixed points are too involved.
 Instead, we will take a more geometric approach.
 Let $\P^*\subset\SU(2)$ be some binary polyhedral group so that it is congruent to either $\T^*$, $\Oc^*$ or $\I^*$, with $|\P^*|=24$, 48, or 120, respectively.
 Let $\P\subset\SO(3)$ denote the image of $\P^*$ under the group homomorphism $P$.
 This group $\P$ is conjugate to one of $\T$, $\Oc$, or $\I$ in $\SO(3)$, and its order satisfies $|\P^*|=2|\P|$.
 It is known that the $\P$ action on $S^2$ is given by the symmetries of a regular polyhedron inscribed in $S^2$.
 The fixed point set $\text{Fix}(\P)$ is partitioned into three $\P$-orbits.
 Let the number of vertices, edges, and faces of the polyhedron in question be $\mathscr{V}$, $\mathscr{E}$, and $\mathscr{F}$ respectively (see Table \ref{table:polyhedral xyz}).

 \textbf{Vertex type fixed points}: The set $\{\mathfrak{v}_1, \mathfrak{v}_2, \dots, \mathfrak{v}_\mathscr{V}\}\subset \text{Fix}(\P)$ constitutes a single $\P$-orbit, where each $\mathfrak{v}_i$ is an inscribed vertex of the polyhedron in $S^2$.
 Let $\mathscr{I}_{\mathscr{V}}\in\N$ denote $|\P|/\mathscr{V}$, so that the isotropy subgroup associated to any of the $\mathfrak{v}_i$ is cyclic of order $\mathscr{I}_{\mathscr{V}}$.
 Let $\mathfrak{v}\in S^2/\P$ denote the image of any of the $\mathfrak{v}_i$ under the orbifold covering map $\pi_{\P}:S^2\to S^2/\P$.